robeandr/robeandr.github.io/portfolio/whoami.md

 > - Personality

 ***
 > _© Copyright 2019 Andrew Robertson — Not liable for external links.
-Made in Ontario, Canada._
+Made with Markdown in Ontario, Canada._

 [Home](../index.html)
+[^1]: Listen on Overcast: <br> https://overcast.fm/itunes1277107546/dexter-guff-is-smarter-than-you <br> And an old favourite from the same people: <br> https://www.cbc.ca/radio/thisisthat